lilliesheely/Connect4/README.md

 - Javascript

 ## Getting Started
 Click below to play!
 Decide who wants to be the T-Rex and who wants to be the Stegosaurus.
 T-Rex goes first!
+Tap on the down arrows above the eggs, to select the column you want your dinosaur to hatch.
+Dinos will hatch from the bottom up!
 [Play Hatchfour!](https://lilliesheely.github.io/Connect4/)

 ## Next Steps